Unboxed-Software/solana-course/content/basic-solana-mobile.md

 # TL;DR

 - The Mobile Wallet Adapter can be used to create mobile dApps
-- Web and Mobile Solana programming differ only in how wallets are connected
+- Web and Mobile Solana programming differ mostly in how wallets are connected

 # Overview